SHAKSHIY/HotelEase/README.md

 Personalized Recommendations: AI-driven hotel suggestions based on user preferences.

-Instant Booking & Payment: Secure transactions with Stripe/Razorpay.
+Instant Booking

 My Bookings Management: Users can view, modify, or cancel bookings.

 Travel Itinerary Suggestions: AI recommends must-visit places for a chosen destination.

-Voice & Text Support: Users can interact with the chatbot using text or voice commands.
+Text Support: Users can interact with the chatbot using text commands.

 # Technology Stack